 It begins to sleet.
 I wrap up at 2pm and walk home.
 Call JC.
 She says, “my dad passed away yesterday.”
 I am shocked at the speed with which death arrives.
 When I last saw him in July, he complained of a sore back, putting it down to a trapped nerve.
 How unfair.
 She arrives and we exchange presents and have a glass of Bailey’s and chat.
 As she sits on the kitchen counter in her usual place, snow begins to fall onto the skylight behind her.
 “A sure sign.
 A message,” she says.
 And I am inclined to agree – what else is there to say?
 Walk her home and take the seafront route back to mine.
 The sea is violent, the sky is bruised.
 I consider many things and make a loose promise to be a better person somehow.

 The boiler is fixed and so I read sections of J. Michell’s The Flying Saucer Vision, a few pages of M. Mickles’ Mark E. Smith biography, some Larkin and a bit of Orwell’s Essays as I soak in the bath with a Bergamot and lemongrass scrub, a cigarette, a wine, and then, the flat warm, heat lasagne and steam asparagus.
-After several glasses of Sauvignon, I put on a white shirt, my favourite 1960’s Levi’s, my new Rupert The Bear scarf, light a candle and some incense, create an altar in front of my treasured Patti Smith front page advertising her debut from 45 years ago (?!), play Sticky Fingers and my annual revisit of my tribute to Dylan’s Blood On The Tracks from when I lived in South Shields and send a Christmas video message to CA in Seattle.
+After several glasses of Sauvignon, I put on a white shirt, my favourite 1960’s Levi’s, my new Rupert The Bear scarf, light a candle and some incense, create an altar in front of my treasured Patti Smith front page advertising her debut from 45 years ago (?!), play Sticky Fingers and my annual revisit of my tribute to Dylan’s Blood On The Tracks from when I lived in South Shields.